 \section{Bounds on Binary Assortativity}

-In the following we discuss bounds on assortativity in relation to the limits imposed by the three spaces, the metadata-graph space (mgs), the graph space (gs) and the metadata space (ms).
-Throughout we will assume that $0 < n_1 < n$ to ensure that both groups of the partition are nonempty.
+We now discuss bounds on assortativity relative to the limits imposed by the three spaces: the metadata-graph space (mgs), the graph space (gs) and the metadata space (ms).
+Throughout we will assume that $0 < n_1 < n$ to ensure that neither of the groups in the partition are empty.